-medium · Private Credit & Debt loan-structures-instruments
+medium · Private Credit loan-structures-instruments

 Which of the following is a primary risk of high PIK-to-income ratios in a private debt portfolio?